 Shiatsu, is a physical therapy that originated in Japan, that can enable the client’s vitality and sense of connectedness.
 There are many styles of Shiatsu: in the west, most are based on ancient Classical Chinese Medicine and incorporate and utilise the Meridian system used in Qigong, Acupuncture and forms of Massage common to .
 Shiatsu is a holistic therapy which originated in Japan and developed from Anma a touch therapy often performed by blind practitioners who because of their heightened senses, would work to alleviate discomfort and disease.

-There are two principal philosophies that are integral to Shiatsu: intuitive touch from Zen and Anma bodywork are its Japanese antecedents; whilst Traditional Chinese Medicine (TCM), is a coherent and independent system of Taoist thought and practice that has developed over millennia and is based on ancient texts, which are the result of a continuous process of critical thinking, extensive clinical observation and testing.
+Classical Chinese Medicine draws on Daoist philosophy and practice that has developed over millennia and is based on a continuous process of critical thinking, extensive observation and empirical evidence.
 In Chinese Medicine, the body, mind and spirit are considered inseparable, and are treated as such.
-It is a truly ‘holistic’ form of medicine.
-The concepts of Yin And Yang and Five Elements, or Phases provide further ways of interpreting and understanding patterns and syndromes of health and well-being.
+The philosophical concepts of Yin-Yang and Five Elements, provide further ways of interpreting and understanding patterns of health and well-being.

-Based on the work of Bill Palmer, www.seed.org Movement Shiatsu is client centred and focuses on what is possible for the client now.
-Classical Meridians are seen as archetypal lines which parallel developmental movement and practitioners apply this knowledge to assist clients to develop motor and sensory awareness of themselves and the practice of Inner Qigong can enhance this and clients’ sense of autonomy.
+Movement Shiatsu is client centred and focuses on what is possible now, in the present, and assists clients to develop motor and sensory awareness of themselves.
+The practice of Inner Qigong can enhance this and clients’ sense of autonomy.